HONORS, FELLOWSHIPS & AWARDS:

 She also earned a dual Bachelor of Arts degree in International Affairs and German from Northern Arizona University, with a minor in global development and social justice.

 Elma has 15+ years of interdisciplinary, diverse, and multi-sectoral experience, providing depth and practical understanding to her research.
-Working experiences include corporate, academic, and governmental roles, as well as political campaigning and human rights activism.
+Working experiences include corporate, academic, NGO and governmental roles.